SanjayDevTech/pexels-android/docs/getting-started/index.md

 ## BuildConfig (Optional)
-Since the API Keys can be extracted from public git repo, if it is used in code directly.
+The API Keys can be extracted from public git repo, if it is used in code directly.
 I suggest to create secrets file and integrating into your projects.

 ### Secrets file
 Create a `secrets.properties` file in root of the project.
-Make sure you added the `secrets.properties` entry in `.gitignore`, so that it won't get exposed to public.
+Make sure you added the `secrets.properties` entry in `.gitignore`, so that it won't get committed to git repository.

 Paste the api key in `secrets.properties` file as: